endorjs/endor/README.md

 the coming releases.

 + Overlay with the overview of the existing slides (table of contents) with the capability to select one
-+ Slide transitions via CSS
++ Configurable slide transitions
 + Implementation of mouse and touch events
 + Second screen presentation and speaker notes